-CERAMIC TILE FINISHER AND MARBLE FINISHER
+CERAMIC TILE FINISHER, MARBLE FINISHER, TERRAZZO FINISHER

-The handling, at the building site, of all sand, cement, tile, marble or stone and all other materials that may be used and installed by [a] tile layer or marble mason.
-In addition, the grouting, cleaning, sealing, and mixing on the job site, and all other work as required in assisting the setter.
+Assisting, helping or supporting the tile, marble and terrazzo mechanic by performing their historic and traditional work assignments required to complete the proper installation of the work covered by said crafts.
 The term "Ceramic" is used for naming the classification only and is in no way a limitation of the product handled.
 Ceramic takes into consideration most hard tiles.